 Stem cell therapy and anaemia

-have iron deficiency anaemia in the UK
+have iron-deficiency anaemia in the UK

-What is anaemia?Anaemia is a group of conditions characterized by a deficiency of red cells or haemoglobin in the blood or bone marrow.
+What is anaemia?Anaemia is a group of conditions characterised by a deficiency of red cells or haemoglobin in the blood or bone marrow.
 This means that blood is unable to carry enough oxygen to the body’s tissue, resulting in a number of symptoms of varied severity.
 The type of anaemia diagnosed depends on the cause of the red blood cell deficiency.

 The most common are:

-Iron deficiency anaemia – the body doesn’t produce enough haemoglobin due to a lack of iron.
+Iron-deficiency anaemia – the body doesn’t produce enough haemoglobin due to a lack of iron.
 This is an easily treatable form of anaemia, where iron supplements and dietary changes can increase iron levels and relieve symptoms.